-Langeveld: With troubled children, there is something wrong with communication.
-Such a child conceals his/her lived experiences; his/her educators are not able to "read" his/her behaviors and emotional life.
+Langeveld says, "With troubled children, there is something wrong with communication."
+Such a child conceals his/her lived experiences; his/her educators cannot "read" his/her behaviors and emotional life.

 In addition, a young child cannot express his/her problem in words.
 Therefore, the aim of image communication is to bring the child back to his/her educators.